Brazil's government, states fight for pandemic supplies - KVIA

 “The health ministry confiscated the ventilators for our hospital,” said Azevedo from the Instituto Dr. José Frota hospital, where she had planned to open up another 40 ICU beds in May.
 “It makes no sense … It’s like working against yourself.”

 Amid a global pandemic, medical equipment needed to treat patients with COVID-19 and protect health workers has become a hot commodity, with countries around the world competing for crucial supplies.
 In Brazil, in a scenario also seen in the United States, the competition has become internal.
-Some states are vying for material with the government of far right President Jair Bolsonaro, who is already sharply at odds with many governors over coronavirus containment measures.
-Supply shipments have also been seized in the state of Maranhao.
+Some states are vying for material with the government of President Jair Bolsonaro, who is already sharply at odds with many governors over coronavirus containment measures.
+The Supreme Court has defended Maranhao state’s purchase of ventilators.

-Experts fear such political rivalries could hurt efforts to fight the pandemic in Brazil, which has the highest number of confirmed cases and deaths in the region at 43,079 and 2,741 respectively.
+Experts fear such political rivalries could hurt efforts to fight the pandemic in Brazil, which has the highest number of confirmed cases and deaths in the region at 45,757 and 2,906, respectively.
+The number of infections is thought to be far higher because many people have not been tested.

 “It seems that there is a lack of trust between the federal government and governors,” said Walter Cintra Ferreira Jr, a professor in health management at the Fundacao Getulio Vargas university in Sao Paulo.
-“What we expect from the health ministry is a quick distribution of resources.
-In this time of crisis, I think this is not the moment to politicize these questions.”
+“What we expect from the health ministry is a quick distribution of resources.”

 In Maranhao, a northeastern state next to Ceara, the local government has faced multiple setbacks in acquiring the equipment it needs.
 Maranhao’s Secretary of Industry, Commerce and Energy, Simplício Araújo, said the state had a delivery of 150 ventilators from a Brazilian provider seized by the federal health ministry on March 19.
 A second shipment from China got stuck in Germany, while a third never left the United States, Araújo said.